lstejskal/adapi/README.md

 # Adapi [![Code Climate](https://codeclimate.com/badge.png)](https://codeclimate.com/github/lstejskal/adapi)

+**This gem is no longer under active development.**

+I have decided to stop developing this gem.
+To give you some time to adapt, I will maintain version 0.2 until the sunset of *v201209* in June 2013.
+I will not update adapi to *v201302*, so in June 2013 this gem will become effectively obsolete.

+Reasons:

+* Lately, AdWords API has been changing rapidly.
+This is a problem for me because I'm trying to create high-level abstraction for easy work with
+AdWords API and that's frustrating to do when the API keeps changing under my hands.

+* This project originally started as an abstraction of my work project.
+Since then, I've changed jobs, so I don't work professionaly with AdWords API anymore and I want to dedicate my free time to other projects.

+* This project stopped being fun.
+It was, at the start.
+But since then AdWords API has begun changing a lot and it's not fun keeping track with new API versions.
+Also, [SOAP](https://twitter.com/adron/status/296787545746964480).

+If you're interested in maintaining this gem, please contact me.

 ## Description

 Adapi (ADwords API) is a Ruby library for easy and painless work with Google